ankitsinghkushwah/EklavyaEngine/README.md

 ./generate_project.sh  #additionaly pass in --enable-asan to enable Address Sanitizer
 ```

-For MacOS, it will generate xcode project in "xcode_proj"
+For MacOS, it will generate xcode project in "xcode_proj".
-For Windows, it will generate visual studio project in "vs_proj"
+For Windows, it will generate visual studio project in "vs_proj".

 Note : Shell file will only run on windows if you have git bash installed.
 Install it from [here](https://git-scm.com/downloads/).